Concordium/concordium-ledger-app/README.md

 ```

 ## Building and deploying

-### The Docker way
 We provide a small Dockerfile that wraps [ledger-app-builder](https://github.com/LedgerHQ/ledger-app-builder) which can be used for building, loading and deleting an application for the Ledger Nano S and Ledger Nano S Plus devices.
-Our Dockerfile ensures that we can control the secure SDK dependencies, as they are hardcoded in Ledger's image, and provides the dependency required for zipping a release for sideloading.
+Our Dockerfile provides the dependency required for zipping a release for sideloading.

 To build the Docker image run:
 ```bash